 In addition, Albany is a college town.
 There are a lot of students in Albany attending college, and as a result Albany provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Albany is a very ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Albany include Irish, German, African, and Italian.
+Important ancestries of people in Albany include Irish, German, African, and Scots-Irish.

 The most common language spoken in Albany is English.
 Other important languages spoken here include Spanish and African languages.